Happy

-Turnip greens orecchiette, giant mozzarella braids, taralli and trulli, Puglia is one of the beautiful regions of southern Italy.
-From the province of Foggia, which borders Molise, down to the province of Lecce with its southernmost point in the town of Santa Maria di Leuca, Puglia is a diverse territory that lends itself well to discovery by bicycle.
-In fact, in Apulia there are no major reliefs, Mount Cornacchia at 1152 m being the highest peak, but extensive plains and large hilly areas and rich in history.
+Turnip greens orecchiette, giant mozzarella plaits, taralli and trulli, Puglia is one of the most beautiful regions of southern Italy.
+From the province of Foggia, which borders Molise, to the province of Lecce, with its southernmost point in the town of Santa Maria di Leuca, Puglia is a diverse territory that lends itself well to discovery by bicycle.
+In fact, Puglia has no great relief, the highest peak being Mount Cornacchia at 1152 meters, but wide plains and large hilly areas, rich in history.

 Martina Franca

-An intense scent of oil pervades the air as you ride on the pleasant dirt roads of the Taranto countryside.
-It is harvest time in Puglia and temperatures are still mild and pleasant.
-The squares of Martina Franca, in the heart of the Itria Valley, are coming alive briskly as the streets, flanked by the town’s ancient palaces and numerous churches, throng with visitors.
-On a bike, the climb takes your breath away, but the idea of a typical Apulian dinner transmits new energy for the success of the endeavor.
-The historic center of Martina Franca is characterized by a vertical development where houses were divided, and still are, into living area at the top and workshop at the bottom.
+An intense scent of oil fills the air as you drive along the pleasant dirt roads of the Taranto countryside.
+It is harvest time in Puglia and the temperatures are still mild and pleasant.
+The piazzas of Martina Franca, in the heart of the Val d’Itria, come alive as the streets, flanked by the town’s ancient palaces and numerous churches, are crowded with visitors.
+On a bike, the ascent takes your breath away, but the idea of a typical Puglian dinner gives you new energy for the success of the endeavor.
+The historical center of Martina Franca is characterized by a vertical development, where the houses were and still are divided into living area at the top and workshop at the bottom.

 Alberobello

 Speaking of what to visit in Puglia by bike, one cannot forget the picturesque trulli, cone-shaped structures that dot the entire region.
-Alberobello, a UNESCO World Heritage Site since 1996, is the kingdom of trulli and rises at an elevation of 428 m (1,960 ft) in the province of Bari.
-Pedaling, or strolling, through the streets of Alberobello, you can see some unique structures: the Siamese trullo, a structure with two cones; the sovereign trullo, which is the largest at 14 meters high; and the church-trullo dedicated to St. Anthony of Padua.
+Alberobello, a UNESCO World Heritage Site since 1996, is the kingdom of trulli and rises at an altitude of 428 m in the province of Bari.
+Cycling or walking through the streets of Alberobello, you can see some unique structures: the Siamese trullo, a structure with two cones; the Sovereign trullo, which is the largest at 14 meters high; and the church-trullo dedicated to St. Anthony of Padua.

 Ostuni

-Perched on a hill in a panoramic position, Ostuni looks like one of those towns that are impregnable even to the most astute pirates.
-As you approach it, the snow-white houses of the old town reflect the sunlight in an almost blinding glow; this characteristic has given it the nickname White City.
+Perched on a hill in a panoramic position, Ostuni looks like one of those cities that are impregnable even to the most astute pirates.
+As you approach it, the snow-white houses of the old town reflect the sunlight in an almost dazzling glow; this characteristic has given it the nickname of the White City.

 Castro

-The ancient village of Castro, nestled between sea and rock, is a little-known place, a place often overlooked by hurried tourists.
-Castrum Minervae , on the other hand, is a place full of surprises and seems to have been the landing point of Aeneas on our peninsula.
-Its name, given by the presence of a fortress and a temple dedicated to the goddess, dates back to 123 B.C. when it became a Roman colony after being inhabited for centuries by Greeks and Messapians.
-Wandering around Castro one can see many clues to its important past: the ancient city walls, the Romanesque-style religious buildings, the remains of a Byzantine church, the castle and the large squares.
-In the marine territory of Castro are also located some caves with important karst phenomena such as those detectable in the Zinzulusa Cave.
+The ancient village of Castro, nestled between the sea and the rocks, is a little known place, often overlooked by hurried tourists.
+Castrum Minervae, on the other hand, is a place full of surprises and seems to have been the landing place of Aeneas in our peninsula.
+Its name, derived from the presence of a fortress and a temple dedicated to the goddess, dates back to 123 B.C., when it became a Roman colony, after having been inhabited for centuries by Greeks and Messapians.
+Walking around Castro you can see many traces of its important past: the ancient walls, the Romanesque religious buildings, the remains of a Byzantine church, the castle and the large squares.
+In the marine area of Castro there are also some caves with important karst phenomena, such as the Zinzulusa Cave.

 Zinzulusa Cave

-The Zinzulusa cave rises in the territory of Castro and is considered one of the most important caves in the world for the karst phenomena that distinguish it.
-The dialect word “zinzuli” means rags and refers precisely to the characteristic stalactites (and stalagmites) that can be seen inside it and that recall the image of many rags lying in the sun to dry.
-Perhaps the room most representative of the beauty of this cave is the one known as the Dome or crypt.
-A curiosity is that in the early decades of the 1900s the cave floor, now cleaned up, was covered with more than 5 meters of guano due to the countless bats that inhabited the cavity.
+The Zinzulusa Cave, located in the municipality of Castro, is considered one of the most important caves in the world for the karst phenomena that characterize it.
+The dialect word “zinzuli” means “rags” and refers precisely to the characteristic stalactites (and stalagmites) that can be seen inside, evoking the image of many rags lying in the sun to dry.
+Perhaps the room most representative of the beauty of this cave is the one known as the Dome or Crypt.
+A curiosity is that in the early decades of the 1900’s, the floor of the cave, now cleaned, was covered with more than 5 meters of guano due to the countless bats that inhabited the cavity.

 Gallipoli

-One of the most popular places in Puglia to visit by bicycle is the town of Gallipoli, overlooking the Ionian Sea.
+One of the most popular places in Puglia to visit by bike is the city of Gallipoli, overlooking the Ionian Sea.

-The pearl of the Ionian Sea, also named by Pliny the Elder in his writings, lies quietly on the coast showing visitors its beauty.
-The most convenient way to visit Gallipoli is to start from its center: pedal through the narrow streets of the historic heart, discover the Aragonese castle, the palaces and photograph the Greek fountain, the oldest in Italy, dating back to the 3rd century BC.
-To recover your energy then, dive into the crystal-clear waters that lap the town’s ramparts from the little beach of the Purità.
+The pearl of the Ionian Sea, so called by Pliny the Elder in his writings, lies quietly on the coast and shows visitors its beauty.
+The most convenient way to visit Gallipoli is to start from its center: pedal through the narrow streets of the historical center, discover the Aragonese castle, the palaces and photograph the Greek fountain, the oldest in Italy, dating back to the 3rd century BC.
+Then, to regain your energy, dive into the crystal clear waters that surround the city walls from the small beach of Purità.

 Santa Maria di Leuca

-If in the hinterland of the Itria Valley the silver of the olive trees is the dominant color, on the Salento coast the turquoise of the sea is the hue that most strikes visitors.
+If in the hinterland of the Itria Valley the silver of the olive trees is the dominant color, on the Salento coast the turquoise of the sea is the color that most strikes the visitor.

-Santa Maria di Leuca is the southernmost town in Puglia , and its 48.60 m high lighthouse was, and still is, an important landmark for sailors.
+Santa Maria di Leuca is the southernmost town in Apulia and its lighthouse, 48.60 meters high, was and still is an important landmark for sailors.

 Lecce

-The capital of Salento and Italian Baroque, Lecce is one of those cities that make you fall hopelessly in love at first sight.
-The churches, foremost among them the Cathedral erected in 1144, the monasteries, the castle whose construction would seem to have been ordered by Charles V, the city gates and towers, the magical Piazze di Sant’Oronzo and the Duomo, the archaeological remains and the palaces, make Lecce one of the most beautiful cities in Apulia and all of Italy.
+Lecce, capital of Salento and Italian Baroque, is one of those cities that make you fall in love at first sight.
+The churches, among which the cathedral built in 1144, the monasteries, the castle, whose construction seems to have been ordered by Charles V, the city gates and towers, the magical Piazza di Sant’Oronzo and the Duomo, the archaeological remains and the palaces, make Lecce one of the most beautiful cities of Apulia and of Italy.

-As you visit these wonderful destinations in Puglia by bicycle, remember to also spend some time on the traditional flavors of the region by including a few good glasses of wine.
+While visiting these wonderful destinations in Puglia by bike, remember to also spend some time on the traditional flavors of the region by including a few good glasses of wine.

-If you don’t want to plan a bike trip in Puglia on your own, rely on the knowledge of Girolibero, which offers tours for all legs, throughout the region.
+If you don’t want to plan a bike trip in Puglia on your own, you can rely on the knowledge of Girolibero, which offers tours for all stages throughout the region.